jamesmontemagno/xamarin-workshop/Xamarin.Forms/README.md

 ### 10. Run the App

-1. In Visual Studio, set the iOS, Android, or UWP project as the startup project
+1. In Visual Studio, set the iOS or Android project as the startup project

 2. In Visual Studio, click "Start Debugging"
     - If you are having any trouble, see the Setup guides below for your runtime platform